-Many Jehovah’s Witnesses who have left have not given up their belief in Jesus or the bible; some turn to another Christian religion while some simply believe on their own.
-Other former JWs become agnostic, not certain of what they believe.
+Many former Jehovah’s Witnesses who have left the religion have not given up their belief in Jesus or the bible; some turn to another Christian religion, while some simply believe on their own.
+Other former Jehovah’s Witnesses become agnostic, not certain of what they believe.

 This process of deciding what you believe can take years for former Jehovah’s Witnesses, and there’s certainly nothing wrong with that.
 Why does anyone feel a need to rush into a set of beliefs or system of worship?
 If you’re 40 years old, do you really think a few measly decades on this planet is enough time to determine the truth about how life got here, what happens when we die, and if god actually exists?

 They are now following a path that doesn’t hurt themselves either.
 Where that path leads is up to them, but it shouldn’t go back to a religion that protects pedophiles above their victims, sweeps domestic violence under the rug, and shuns people for being victims of horrific acts and for making better choices for themselves.

-All these other arguments for staying in the religion just don’t hold weight.
-Jehovah’s Witnesses are not as loving as they would like people to think and have no reason to dismiss the loving acts of others.
-Their preaching work is obviously deficient and doesn’t actually follow the model left by Jesus, no matter how many countries they reach.
-They don’t adhere to the bible and are even guilty of creating their own inaccurate translation in order to support their doctrine.
+All these other arguments for staying in the religion also just don’t hold weight.
+Jehovah’s Witnesses are not as loving as they would like people to think, their preaching work is obviously deficient and doesn’t actually follow the model left by Jesus.
+They don’t adhere to the bible and are guilty of creating their own inaccurate translation in order to support their doctrine.

 Please share via social media below.